FremyCompany/css-grid-polyfill/README.md

 Because the layout is done asynchronously, the polyfill may play badly with other libraries that expect layout to be performed synchronously.
 This is particularly true if you plan to animate your grid.

-Like I said previously, you can’t apply a padding or a border to the grid element itself without messing with the layout at the moment, though I plan to fix this very soon.
 The whole polyfill is very sensitive to changes to the “box-sizing” property (and many frameworks like Bootstrap do make use of it); again, this will be ironed out soon but you have to be aware.

 The polyfill doesn’t like fixed/absolutely positioned grid items.
 If you want to use them, just put them in a dummy wrapper, it will work fine.